ivandavidov/myfire/README.md

 ## Installation

-Download the scripts somewhere on your local machine.
-Go through the scripts and check the variable s at teh beginning of each script.
+[Download the latest scripts](https://github.com/ivandavidov/myfire/archive/master.zip) somewhere on your local machine.
+Go through the scripts and check the variables at the beginning of each script.
 Ensure that these variables are correct for your system and then execute the following command:

 ```
 bash myfire-install.sh